 To add music/sound effects to your podcast, we will first have to find music that is copyright-free.
 The performing arts industry works on licensing, so be careful not to use somebody else’s work without due credit to them, sometimes through attribution, other times monetarily.

 To start off, we can simply use music that does not have copyrights.
-One such source we recommend is the ‘YouTube Audio Library’, which has a variety of amazing music and sound effects, and is always updated.
-Besides, you’ll find that they can also be filtered according to genre, mood, instruments etc. to help you find that best piece of music that suits your podcast well!
+We recommend using the ‘YouTube Audio Library’, which has a variety of amazing music and sound effects and is always updated.
+Besides, you’ll find that they can also be filtered according to genre, mood, instruments, etc. to help you find the best piece of music that suits your podcast well!

 Once you’re done, you can click on ‘Download .mp3’ and then upload the file on Hubhopper Studio.